llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 expenses for a family of four in King County are about
 $[80k](http://livingwage.mit.edu/counties/53033).

-Well, these look the same, too.
+These look the same, too.
 Are they?
 Let's do the math things!

 `pvalue = 0.9999`

-That `pvalue` is, again, too high to find any difference between those in and those out of food deserts.
+That `pvalue` is, again, too high to find any difference between those in, and those out of, food deserts.

 #### Let's check out one more thing.
 This is where the rubber meets the road.
 Do people in King County food deserts eat fresh fruits and veggies less often?